 The coding regions of antigens 5 were amplified either from venom gland cDNA or synthesized genes by PCR and recombinantly produced in Spodoptera frugiperda (Sf9) insect cells.
-Cloning and expression in insect cells is described in the supplemental methods.
+Cloning and expression in insect cells are described in the Data S1.

 Immunoreactivity of patient sera with recombinant antigens 5